Homebrew/legacy-homebrew/README.md

 8. Making the most of OS X
     A touch of RubyCocoa, a cheeky sysctl query or two and a smattering of FSEvent monitoring.
-In these manic days of cross-platform development, it's sometimes a welcome relieve to use something that is better because it isn't too generalized.
+In these manic days of cross-platform development, it's sometimes a welcome relief to use something that is better because it isn't too generalized.

 9. No duplication